ocaml/platform-blog/opam-in-xenserver.md

 - allowing us to 'release' a co-ordinated set of versions with a `git push` and then trigger integration tests via [travis](https://travis-ci.org/)

-If you have a lot of OCaml code to build, try opam!
+If you have a lot of OCaml code to build, try OPAM!